Understanding White Label and Black Label Products

 Black Label Cons:

-- High Costs: Significant investment needed for development.
+- Higher Costs: Significant investment in development.

 - Extended Timelines: Longer lead times due to customization.

-- Complexity: Increased logistical demands in manufacturing.
+- Operational Complexity: Increased coordination in manufacturing.

 Minimizing Upfront Costs and Risks